zulfadz/the-plain/100-moodboard.md

 ##### August 6, 2022

 **Today's Progress**: Did not manage to update.
-Was very distracted today.
+Was very distracted today (by work, then by hurtful comments from a family member).

 <div class="divider"></div>